danprince/learn-react/lessons/ex1.md

 {% endhighlight %}

 Remember before, that we mentioned that React can render HTML or components?
 Here is us using a component rather than a tag name.
 We also have to tell React where to render that component to.
 In this case, we want it to be rendered directly to the body.

+Notice that we wrote `Greeting` not `'Greeting'`.
+There's a very good reason for this.
+React doesn't know about any HTML tags called `<Greeting>`.
+Since we wrote `var Greeting = React.createClass(...)` our component lives inside a variable called `Greeting`.
+All we need to do is pass this variable to `React.render`.

 Now open `index.html` in a browser and you should see a `<h1>` tag that says `'Hello, world!'`.